Edmond-Wu/Data-Structures-Algorithms/README.md

-# DataStructures
+# DataStructuresAlgorithms
-Some implementations of popular data structures and some algorithms.
-Mainly for practice purposes.
+Some implementations of popular data structures and some algorithms, as well as a few solutions from some LeetCode problems.
+For practice purposes.

 ##Structures implemented
 Linked List